 It is helpful to step back at this point and take a more abstract view of what we are trying to prove.
-It may be helpful to refer to figure 4.4, and the definition of THMI on page 105 in the following.
+It may be helpful to refer to figure 4-4, and the definition of THMI on page 147 in the following.
 We have two LET REC statements which are computing their respective least fixed points.
 We have to prove that the fixed point on the left hand side is less than or equal to the fixed point on the right hand side.
 Both sides start with a bottom approximation; thus c0l = c0r = bottom.
 Every application of reduce to (cil::envl) e0l and (cir::envr) e0r amounts to computing the next approximation c(i+1)l and c(i+1)r respectively.
-This corresponds to computing the next horizontal arrows a and b and a THM induction hypothesis is used for this.
-We shall call this a 'horizontal instantiation' of the induction hypothesis.
+This corresponds to computing the next horizontal arrows a and b and a THM induction hypothesis.
+As we shall call this a 'horizontal instantiation' of the induction hypothesis.
 As we shall see, we also need the vertical arrows, except ple e0l e1l and ple e0r e1r, as explained previously.
 We now describe how to prove the two vertical orderings.

-If we know that cle cil c(i+1)l holds then we can prove cle c(i+1)l c(i+2)l as follows.
+If we know that cle $cil \ c(i+1)l$ holds then we can prove cle $c(i+1)l \ c(i+2)l$ as follows.
 We use the most general THM induction hypothesis:

 $\forall m. m < nl == true \rightarrow \forall nr, e, f, t.
-THM#(m, nr, e, f, t)$ and instantiate m with sizeOfExpr e0l, which we can easily prove to be less than nl = sizeOfExpr (LetRec (c0l, e0l, f0l)).3 We instantiate nr with nlalso, and both e and f with e0l.
-Thus we pretend that the left vertical arrow (cle $cil \ c(i+1)l$) (arrow 2 in 4.4) is the horizontal arrow (arrow 1.)
-We can easily discharge the antecedent of the hypothesis, and obtain the ordering cle $c(i+1)l \ c(i+2)l$.
-In diagrammatic form this corresponds to the left diagram in figure 4.6.
+THM#(m, nr, e, f, t)$ and instantiate m with sizeOfExpr e0l, which we can easily prove to be less than nl = sizeOfExpr (LetRec (c0l, e0l, f0l)).
+We instantiate nr with nl also, and both e and f with e0l.
+Thus we pretend that the left vertical arrow (cle $cil \ c(i+1)l$ ) (arrow 2 in 4-4) is the horizontal arrow (arrow 1.)
+We can easily discharge the antecedent of the hypothesis, and obtain the ordering cle c(i+1)lc(i+2)l.
+In diagrammatic form this corresponds to the left diagram in figure 4-6.
 The diagram on the right hand side shows the effect in the original lattice.
-The double arrow indicates equality; by identifying the two values at